mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Client Usage
 ------------

-Depending on your environment and your users, you have several options when deploying Mattermost: web browser `desktop <https://docs.mattermost.com/install/desktop.html>`_, `mobile <https://docs.mattermost.com/mobile/mobile-overview.html>`_, or all three.
+Depending on your environment and your users, you have several options when deploying Mattermost: web browser, `desktop <https://docs.mattermost.com/install/desktop.html>`_, `mobile <https://docs.mattermost.com/mobile/mobile-overview.html>`_, or all three.
 We `provide binaries <https://mattermost.com/download/#mattermostApps>`_ for MS Windows, macOS, Linux, iOS, and Android.
 However, depending on your organization policies deployment on these platforms can vary.

 ======================
 Deployment First Steps